Kamakhya: Identity

-Kamakhya is mentioned in the Kalika Purana as the most important goddess of Tantric worship, and is referred to in the text as Mahamaya, the "great goddess of illusion", who takes on many forms depending on her mood.
+Kamakhya is mentioned in the Kalika Purana as one of the most important goddess of Tantric worship, and is referred to in the text as Mahamaya, the "great goddess of illusion", who takes on many forms depending on her mood.
 Devotees also call her Kameshvari ("beloved goddess of desire"), and consider her a form of Tripura Sundari, also called Shodashi.
 She is identified with Kali in the Kalika Purana, Yoginitantra and Kamakhya Tantra, each of which echoes this verse:

 "It is certainly well known that Kamakhya is truly none other than that mother goddess Kali, who is in all things the form of wisdom."

 Kamakhya is associated with the Mahavidyas, who each have temples dedicated to them at the Kamakhya temple complex in Assam.
 She is also closely associated with Durga.

 Mantras for general worship of the Mahavidyas at the Kamakhya temple complex reveal a close identity with Kamakhya herself.
 Several of these goddesses are worshipped as forms of Kamakhya explicitly.
 Kamakhya's Ashtashaktis or eight incarnations are Guptakama, Srikama, Vindhyavasini, Kotishvari, Vanadurga, Padadurga, Dirgheshvari and Bhuvaneshvari.